+The foregoing Resolution was moved for adoption by Planning Commissioner and seconded be Planning Commissioner and declared adopted by the following vote:

+'es (0) No (0) Absent (0)

-RESOLUTION DECLARED ADOPTED
+RESOLUTION DECLARED

-STATE OF MICHIGAN)
+TATE OF MICHIGAN) :ss.

-:ss.

 COUNTY OF INGHAM)

-I, the undersigned, the duly qualified and acting Clerk of the City of Mason, County of Ingham, State of Michigan, do hereby certify that the foregoing is a true and complete copy of a resolutions adopted by the Planning Commission of the City of Mason at a regular meeting held on Tuesday, September 12, 2023, pursuant to the Michigan Open Meetings Act, the original of which is on is file in my office as part of the minutes.
+the undersigned, the duly qualified and acting Clerk of the City of Mason, County of Ingham, State of Michigan, do hereby certify that the foregoing is a true and complete copy of a resolutions adopted by he Planning Commission of the City of Mason at a regular meeting held on Tuesday, September 12, 2023, pursuant to the Michigan Open Meetings Act, the original of which is on is file in my office as part of the minutes.

-IN WITNESS WHEREOF, I have hereunto set my official signature, this 25thday of September 2023.
+N WITNESS WHEREOF, I have hereunto set my official signature, this day of 2023

 Sarah J. Jarvis, City Clerk

+our array our viol ore it of our